AndrewWPhillips/eggql/README.md

 ### Testing with Curl

 GraphQL requests are usually sent as an HTTP POST message.
-You can easily the server like this:
+You can easily query the server like this:

 ```sh
 $ curl -d '{"query": "{ message }"}' localhost:8080/graphql